-When the calendar flipped to 2019, it ushered in the 149th consecutive season of professional baseball in Boston!
+When the calendar flipped to 2023, it ushered in the 152th anniversary of Boston’s first professional baseball team–the Boston Red Stockings!
+And this year marks the 153nd consecutive season of professional baseball in Boston!

 The sale of some fellow named “Ruth” after the 1919 season kicked off two dismal decades of baseball in Boston.
 But the arrival of another fellow named “Williams” in 1939 kicked off a resurgence of interest.

 In 1946 the Red Sox carried the St. Louis Cardinals to a seven game World Series.
 And in 1948 the Braves won the NL pennant while the Red Sox tied the Indians for the AL pennant.
 A disappointing Red Sox playoff loss to the Indians spoiled the city’s chance for a subway series and the Braves fell to the Indians in a six-game World Series.

 The Red Sox bottomed-out with 90 losses and a ninth place finish in 1966, while average attendance fell to 10,000 fans per game.
 But the 1967 Impossible Dream team overcame 100-1 odds to win the AL pennant on the last day of the season and baseball fever returned to New England.

 Seven-game defeats in the 1967, 1975, and 1986 World Series only seemed to stoke the passion of Red Sox fans.
 When the 2004 Red Sox staged one of the great comebacks in sports history by defeating the New York Yankees and then sweeping the Cardinals in the World Series, Red Sox Nation was in full-flower.